Mike Mitchell (actor): Doughboys

 Mitchell created the comedy podcast Doughboys with comedy writer Nick Wiger in 2015.
 Doughboys was named "The One Food Podcast to Start With" by pop culture site Vulture.
 The co-hosts review chain restaurants with a weekly guest, including Nicole Byer, Haley Joel Osment, Sarah Silverman, and all of the Birthday Boys, among others.
-Mitchell's fans call him "The Spoonman", "Mitchy Two-Spoons", "Spoon", "The Artist Formerly Known as Spoon", "Night Spoon", "Dorito Kid" and "Mr. Slice" all nicknames he gave himself.
-His Co-Host, Nick Wiger invites listeners to submit roasts of Mitchell to be read at the beginning of each episode, which often involve pop culture references and puns based on food or physique.
+His co-host, Nick Wiger invites listeners to submit roasts of Mitchell to be read at the beginning of each episode, which often involve pop culture references and puns based on food or physique.

 As of early 2018, the podcast is no longer associated with Feral Audio and is now a member of the HeadGum network.
 Mitchell and Wiger use Patreon to bring exclusive paid Doughboys content to their subscribers beyond the weekly episodes.
 As of June 2019, the Doughboys Patreon is the 9th most popular podcast Patreon and the 25th most popular Patreon in general.

-On the June 13, 2019 episode of Doughboys, Wiger and Jason Mantzoukas offered Mitchell $15,000 if he can get an original song on the Billboard Hot 100 within a year.
-In 2020, the offer was extended indefinitely.